naimont/CONTACT_Obj1_m1/Data/Readme_data.md

-# Pathogen_Persistance_AgWater
+# CONTACT_Obj1_m1
-This depository contains data associated with the study on the persistence of enteric pathogens in preharvest agricultural water and is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This depository contains data associated with the study on the chlorine inactivation of enteric pathogens in preharvest agricultural water.
+It is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ## 📂 Files Included

-- `obj1_dat.RDS`: Microbial counts collected from the experiments.
+- `obj1_chl_NM.txt`: Chlorine dosage, residual chlorine, and chlorine demand data.
-- `obj1_ph.RDS`: Agricultural water pH data collected from the experiments.
+- `obj1_m1_NM.txt`: Microbial inactivation data following chlorine treatment.

 ## 📊 Data Structure